ddrdushy/mini-project/readme.md

   * ~~load them to the user class and get the brownie points~~
   * ~~count the total browniePoints and total user count involved in calculations~~
   * ~~insert the data to the daily_update table~~

+##Frontend tasks
+  * create navigation bar
+  * Index page with carousel
+  * rank the user list in a separate page and add it to the navigation
+  * Create Live update page for view the live View
+  * create a page for each user information view
+  * create a page for user exclude